adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.shares.removeRules()` method
 This is a method that can be used in order to remove one or more access rules from an existing share of the `shares` section of an instance of `ConfigGen`.

-- PARAMETERS: `sharename` and `rules`
+- ARGUMENTS: `sharename` and `rules`

   - PARAMETER `sharename`: it is a string that contains the name of the share

   - PARAMETER `rules`: it is an array of strings that contains all the access rules to remove from the specified share

 EXAMPLE:
 ```js